 'Sara Hunt is a lovely lady and was so professional throughout the case.
 No-one could have done more for us in very difficult and upsetting circumstances.'

 Any sort of personal injury can have devastating consequences, especially if it results in a fatality.
 We have a great deal of experience in these matters and you'll find us sympathetic and glad to discuss the options available to you.
-Call our helpline on 03700 868 686 for a free initial consultation.
+Call our client services team on 03700 868 686 for a free initial consultation.